 Weight Management.
 Achieving and maintaining a healthy weight is an important part of a healthy lifestyle.
-Benefits of maintaining a healthy weight or healthy body size include you.
-Your healthcare team will take into account your medical history, lifestyle, and health goals to determine a healthy weight for you.
+Benefits of maintaining a healthy weight or healthy body size include:

 - Decreased risk of disease

 - Increased energy and wellbeing

 - Improved strength and mobility

 - More restful sleep